wighawag/eip-2585/README.md

 ## EIP-2585 The Minimal Forwarder

-This minimal forwarder is described in EIP-2585
+This minimal forwarder is described in [EIP-2585](https://github.com/wighawag/EIPs +++)

-It implement a barebone though powerful base layer to implement more complex relaying mechanism on top(like EIP-1776).
-Contract that want to receive meta transaction just need to check that msg.sender == address(forwarder) and extract the address from the 20 bytes appended to call data.
+It implement a barebone though powerful base layer to implement more complex relaying mechanism on top.
+Contract that want to receive meta transaction just need to check that `msg.sender == address(forwarder)` and extract the address from the 20 bytes appended to call data.
 More complex relaying mechanism can be implemented without requiring change in meta transaction receiver.
-The demo showcase it with EIP-1776 but system like [GSN](+++) can be implemented too.
+The demo showcase it with [EIP-1776](https://github.com/ethereum/EIPs/issues/1776) but system like [GSN](https://gsn.openzeppelin.com) can be implemented too.

 In particular the minimal forward does not implement relayer repayment mechanism but can support it at a higher level.
 It simply ensure valid signer and replay protection.